 Cyber attacks and data breaches are on the rise.
-According to IdentityForce.com, only halfway into 2017 there has already been a 40% increase in reported data breaches since the tail end of 2016.
-No industry, type, or size of business is immune with companies as diverse as Gmail, Intercontinental Hotels Groups (IHG), Dun & Bradstreet, Blue Cross Blue Shield/Anthem, Chipotle, and the California Association of Realtors falling prey to attacks in 2017 which have affected thousands upon thousands of records containing Personally Identifiable Information.
+According to IdentityForce.com, 2017 saw a 45% increase in reported data breaches since the tail end of 2016.
+No industry, type, or size of business is immune with companies as diverse as Gmail, Intercontinental Hotels Groups (IHG), Dun & Bradstreet, Blue Cross Blue Shield/Anthem, Chipotle, the California Association of Realtors, FedEx, Aetna, Under Armor, Panera Bread, Instagram, Ticketfly, and Facebook falling prey to attacks which have affected thousands upon thousands of records containing Personally Identifiable Information.

 As cyber attackers become increasingly sophisticated, individuals and their Personally Identifiable Information are at more risk than ever.
 Personally Identifiable Information is defined as an individual’s most uniquely identifying and confidential information such as social security numbers, birth dates, driver’s license numbers, credit and debit card numbers, financial account information, healthcare information, and more.
 Protecting Personally Identifiable Information before you pass that information along or execute a transaction that contains it is key.
 While you can’t control what happens when your Personally Identifiable Information is in the hands of an outside organization, here are a few simple things you can do to prevent yourself from becoming a victim.